aarontran/g309.2-0.6/Notes.md

 3. ease of accessing / perusing revisions, distributing data / iPython notebooks, etc.

+Comment: git push origin master, using https authentication, requires ssh -X on my end.
+Maybe change to using ssh instead of https for this?

 ## Reorganizing data

 I am going to discard a lot of previous log files (from nohup runs, mid-October